RedbackThomson/provider-metronome/README.md

 connected to your Metronome account.
 This is commonly done by storing the API key in a secret that the `ProviderConfig` references.

+Examples of each of the resources can be found in the `examples/` directory.

 ## Developing locally

 **Pre-requisite:** A Kubernetes cluster with Crossplane installed